BananaLoaf/dotfiles/README.md

-# dotfiles for Manjaro KDE 20 on Lenovo S940
+# dotfiles for EndeavourOS on Lenovo S940

 ```bash
 # Prepare the repo